-LAURA KORTE (PhD STUDENT).
+LAURA KORTE (PhD).
 Researcher in marine geosciences at the Royal NIOZ and Utrecht University.
-She is currently investigating how Saharan dust transported over and into the Atlantic Ocean influences the biological pump by delivering new nutrients for primary production and and by increasing particle export that transfers CO2 from the surface into the deep ocean, as part of her PhD, embedded within the DUSTTRAFFIC project.
+She is currently investigating how Saharan dust transported over and into the Atlantic Ocean influences the biological pump by delivering new nutrients for primary production and and by increasing particle export that transfers CO2 from the surface into the deep ocean, as embedded within the formerly ongoing DUSTTRAFFIC project.
 More info.

-MICHELLE VAN DER DOES (PhD STUDENT).
+MICHELLE VAN DER DOES (PhD).
 Researcher in marine geosciences at the Royal NIOZ and Utrecht University, currently exploring the spatial and seasonal patterns of African dust deposition in the tropical Atlantic from a sedimentological point of view.
 As well as its effects on the marine environment.
-This study is part of her PhD research, which she is almost finishing, embedded in TRAFFIC and DUSTTRAFFIC projects.
+This study was part of her PhD research, which she has recently concluded, embedded in TRAFFIC and DUSTTRAFFIC projects.
 More info.

 MÁRIO CACHÃO (PhD).
 Geologist specialized in micropaleontology (Calcareous nannofossils) with broad experience in topics related to marine paleoecology and paleoceanography from deep ocean to coastal facies, including multivariate statistical analysis and morphometrics.
 He currently works as a Senior-researcher at IDL/FCiências.ID and as an associate professor at the Faculty of Sciences of the University of Lisbon.
 He has been the PI of Portuguese-funded projects and cooperates with several other national and international projects.
 More info.